 Strengths Take initiative Challenges Impersonal Lead by example Difficult to get to □ Likable□ Not bothered by criticism or conflict□ Respectful Need to appreciate others' efforts Quiet Solitary, needs personal space Recommendations The following recommendations are based on your results. best for you.
 Consider each and select the ones you think would work first to build a rapport.
 Look for interests you have in cortogether to solve an issue.
 While you prefer independence and having your own spwith a team.
-To work most effectively, consider each perecognizing and appreciating what they have to offer, your during upon to the second of the projects or tasks you're working on together.
-Make a point of providing positive feedback to others of to have your actions validated.
-However, some people a some passion for the tasks at hand, you can inspire your lifyou're a team leader, set an example for the others by ney won't be surprised by your decisions or the outcomes of a regular basis.
+To work most effectively, consider each perecognizing and appreciating what they have to offer, yull Update others regularly.
+By keeping people informed, the projects or tasks you're working on together.
+Make a point of providing positive feedback to others on to have your actions validated.
+However, some people a Show some enthusiasm.
+You may be so quiet and composite passion for the tasks at hand, you can inspire your lif you're a team leader, set an example for the others by ney won't be surprised by your decisions or the outcomes of a regular basis.
 You may not feel the need for feedback or re more productive if they are praised for their efforts. bosed that others view you as apathetic.
 By demonstrating recolleagues to take a greater interest in the work themselve actively diving into the work yourself.
-Be open-minded to we feedback, and ensure everyone has the information and stening skills and read non-verbal cues for extra help in For Filling a Role Analyzor: examining testing understanding and defini ng in order to explain things and solve Analyzer: examining, testing, understanding and defini problems.
+Be open-minded to we feedback, and ensure everyone has the information and stening skills and read non-verbal cues for extra help in For Filling a Role Analyzor: examining testing understanding and defini ng in order to explain things and salve Analyzer: examining, testing, understanding and defini problems.
 Expediter : advancing progress by any means necessary others into action. , dealing with whatever needs to be done and motivating